What Are Whales Doing With Walmart

-Someone with a lot of money to spend has taken a bearish stance on Walmart WMT.
+Someone with a lot of money to spend has taken a bullish stance on Walmart WMT.

 And retail traders should know.